-U.S., UK, France strike Syria in first coordinated action against Assad
+U.S., UK, France strike Syria to punish Assad for suspected poison gas use

 There were no immediate reports of casualties, with Damascus allies saying the buildings hit had been evacuated in advance.

-British Prime Minister Theresa May described the strike as “limited and targeted”.
-She said she had authorized British action after intelligence indicated Assad’s government was to blame for gassing the Damascus suburb of Douma a week ago.
+British Prime Minister Theresa May described the strike as “limited and targeted”, with no intention of toppling Assad or intervening more widely in the war.
+She said she had authorized British action after intelligence showed Assad’s government was to blame for gassing the Damascus suburb of Douma a week ago.

 In a speech she gave a vivid description of the victims of the chemical strike that killed scores, huddling in basements as gas rained down.
 She said Russia had thwarted diplomatic efforts to halt Assad’s use of poison gas, leaving no option but force.